Putting the Chic in Psychic

 “I’m not going to let anybody scoop me up.”

 He shook his head.
 “You’re powerful, but you won’t stand a chance if someone organizes a plot to grab you.
-At least here you stand a better chance of seeing trouble coming and if need be, you can take refuge at the estate.
-The gargoyle’s will protect you.”
+At least here you stand a better chance of seeing trouble coming, and if need be, you can take refuge at the estate.
+The gargoyles will protect you.”

 “Promise me you’ll go to them for help if you need it.”

-He didn’t look entirely satisfied, but nodded.
+He didn’t look entirely satisfied but nodded.
 “Good.
 Are you going to tell me what’s bothering you?”

 Crap.
 He had the memory of an elephant sometimes.
 I looked away again.
 “It’s stupid and not worth talking about, especially when you’re in a hurry.”

 Once again he made me look at him.
-“Nothing between us is stupid and everything about you is worth talking about.
+“Nothing between us is stupid, and everything about you is worth talking about.
 I’m never too much in a hurry to make sure things are good between us.”

 “That’s sappy,” I said, even though warm pleasure washed through me.
 “Have you been watching the Hallmark Channel again?”

 “I meant every word.
 Tell me what’s wrong.”
 His gaze locked mine in place.

 I sighed.
 “You said you were going home.”

 He waited for more, his brow furrowing as I remained silent.

 I could practically see his mind spinning in high gear as he tried to sort the puzzle out.
-Realization lit his expression after a moment and he looked pleased.
+Realization lit his expression after a moment, and he looked pleased.

-“You’re pissed because you don’t want me to go,” he said smugly, and then kissed me before I could reply.
+“You’re pissed because you don’t want me to go,” he said smugly and then kissed me before I could reply.

 In response, Damon hitched me closer, pulling me up on tiptoe.
 The hand holding my head slid down to cup my ass, while the other one worked upward to brush against the outer curve of my mashed breasts.
-The sensations made me crazy and I couldn’t help rubbing my aching lady-bits against his male hardness.
+The sensations made me crazy, and I couldn’t help rubbing my aching lady-bits against his male hardness.

-He made primal sound deep in his throat and lifted his head.
+He made a primal sound deep in his throat and lifted his head.
 “I want you so goddamn bad.”
 He brushed a thumb over my lips.
 “I love the way you look when I touch you.
 Like you got hit with a sledgehammer.
 I can’t wait to see how you’ll look when I’m inside you.”

 I wanted to protest his assumption that it was ‘when’ and not ‘if,’ but I didn’t have a leg to stand on.
 Right at the moment, I was more than ready to go upstairs and find out what I’d been missing.
-Then his words caught up with me along with the image of us naked and him between my legs, sucking on my breasts and I just about orgasmed right there.
-I closed my eyes and pinched my lips together to keep from begging him to stick his hand down my pants see just how magic his fingers could be.
+Then his words caught up with me along with the image of us naked and him between my legs, sucking on my breasts, and I just about orgasmed right there.
+I closed my eyes and pinched my lips together to keep from begging him to stick his hand down my pants to see just how magic his fingers could be.

 “Look at me.”